Out of the FOG Banner

 Active Animal Cruelty involves cases where an individual knowingly, intentionally or directly performs an action that causes harm or Non-Accidental Injury (NAI) to an animal.

-According to a 2002 study published in Psychiatric News, there is a link between animal cruelty and personality disorders.
-In the study, 75% of a group of criminal defendants who had been determined to have committed acts of animal cruelty met the criteria for a personality disorder type (antisocial, borderline, schizotypal, paranoid, mixed).
-Only 27% of a control group met the criteria for a personality disorder.
-This difference was found to be statistically significant.
+According to a 2002 study, there is a link between animal cruelty and Personality Disorders.
+In the study, 75% of a group of criminal defendants who had committed acts of animal cruelty met the criteria for a Personality Disorder type (antisocial, borderline, schizotypal, paranoid, mixed).
+Only 27% of a control group met the criteria for a Personality Disorder.
+This is a statistically significant difference.

 The following is quoted from statistics published online by the American Humane Association: